hjmeijer/xorfile/README.md

 usage: xorfile.py [-h] [-p PARTS] file [file ...]

 Write the result of XORing multiple files to stdout.
-Divide a single file into parts by XORing with random data using the -p option.
+Divide a single file into parts by XOR-ing with random data using the -p option.

 positional arguments:
 * _file_ - files to XOR